evanfloden/website-1/guide/community-process.md

 Prerequisite: familiarity with `make`, https://the-turing-way.netlify.com/make/make.html & https://swcarpentry.github.io/make-novice/reference.

+- [Open an issue on the CODECHECK register](https://github.com/codecheckers/register/issues) to notify other codecheckers.
-- Fork the repository to the codecheckers org
+- Fork the repository to the codecheckers GitHub organisation, or create a new repository (following the terms and conditions of the workspace licenses)
 - Create a directory `codecheck` to not interfere with original files (may use `.codecheck` if `codecheck` exists in submission).
   All files that are by no chance created by an author go into this directory.
   Other files that an author could have used must not be hidden in this CODECHECK-related directory, but just be added to the appropriate location (see "leave in a better condition" above).